 Autophagy Sensor Vector

-pAutophagSENSE is a mammalian expression vector that allows you to monitor the process of autophagy. pAutophagSENSE encodes a fusion of the green fluorescent protein AcGFP1 and the mouse LC3 protein.
+pAutophagSENSE is a mammalian expression vector that allows you to monitor the process of autophagy. pAutophagSENSE encodes a fusion of the green fluorescent protein AcGFP1 and the rat LC3 protein.
 In cells not undergoing autophagy, the AcGFP1-LC3 fusion protein is evenly distributed in the cytoplasm of a transfected cell.
 However, if a cell is undergoing autophagy via the formation of autophagosomes, the AcGFP1-LC3 fusion protein is incorporated into autophagosomes.
 This process can be monitored by following the redistribution of the green fluorescent fusion protein from the cytosol to the forming autophagosomes.
 The readout is a change from an even cytosolic distribution of green fluorescence in cells to a punctate pattern representing the forming autophagosomes. pAutophagSENSE saves you money compared to other autophagy detection systems, because it is vector-based—not a consumable you have to buy over and over again.